TRUESPORT – 5 QUICK AND EASY SNACKS TO SUSTAIN YOUR ATHLETE’S ENERGY

 For a harder practice, like a longer cross-country run or drill-intensive soccer session, a more substantial snack may be required to fuel your athlete through the afternoon.

 Elevate the traditional PB&J by swapping peanut butter for almond butter, slicing real strawberries onto the jam to add more real fruit, and choosing a bakery-fresh whole grain bread versus the white stuff.
-(Most parents opt for white bread thinking kids will reject whole grain, but kids are just as happy with whole wheat!)
+(Most parents opt for white bread thinking kids will reject whole grain, but studies have shown kids are just as happy with whole wheat!)